Jim Cornette: Total Nonstop Action Wrestling (2006–2009)

-Return to ROH and OVW (2009–2012)
+Ring of Honor (2009–2012)

-In 2009, Cornette signed a contract with Ring of Honor to be their Executive Producer for the Ring of Honor Wrestling show on HDNet.
+In 2009, Cornette signed a contract with Ring of Honor (ROH) to be their executive producer for the Ring of Honor Wrestling show on HDNet.

 Cornette made his surprise return to ROH at Glory By Honor VIII: The Final Countdown on September 26, announcing he was the new executive producer for the show.
 Cornette made his first appearance on Ring of Honor Wrestling on the December 7 episode and immediately made waves by putting ROH champion Austin Aries into a four-way title match later that night and created the Pick 6 contender series.

-On September 8, 2010, Ohio Valley Wrestling announced that Cornette would resume his duties as the head booker of the promotion.
-Cornette left OVW in November 2011, when the promotion announced a working agreement with TNA.
+Backstage, Cornette worked under booker Hunter Johnston, who wrestles as Delirious.

 On the edition of January 21 of Ring of Honor television, Cornette announced that chairshots to the head were banned and anyone that did so would be fined $5,000.
 On the February 4 telecast, Cornette made another ban in which the piledriver — in any form — was banned.

-On October 8, 2012, it was reported that ROH had replaced Cornette as the head booker with Hunter Johnston, a wrestler who performed under the name Delirious.
-ROH wrote Cornette off television by having him suffer storyline injuries at the hands of Jay Lethal.
-As of November 2012, it was revealed that Cornette had left the promotion.
+In October 2012, ROH wrote Cornette off television by having him suffer storyline injuries at the hands of Jay Lethal.
+In November 2012, it was revealed that Cornette had left the promotion.
 The reason for Cornette's absence stems from an outburst he had at the November 3 ROH television taping.
 At the taping, ROH talent Steve Corino suffered an injury, and no ROH officials were still at the venue to be able to pay for Corino's immediate medical attention or even arrange for an ambulance to be called.
 This left Corino in pain for hours and Cornette to be the only person there with enough power to handle the situation.
 Following his departure from Ring of Honor, Cornette decided to take an extended break from professional wrestling to focus on his health and work on personal projects.

+Ohio Valley Wrestling (2010–2011)

+On September 8, 2010, Ohio Valley Wrestling announced that Cornette would resume his duties as the head booker of the promotion.
+Cornette left OVW in November 2011, when the promotion announced a working agreement with TNA.